microsoft/BotFramework-DirectLineJS/README.md

 ### *Who is this for?*

-Anyone who is building a Bot Framework JavaScript client who does not want to use [WebChat](https://github.com/Microsoft/BotFramework-WebChat).
+Anyone who is building a Bot Framework JavaScript client who enjoys/tolerates Rx and does not want to use [WebChat](https://github.com/Microsoft/BotFramework-WebChat).
 (WebChat already includes DirectLine so there is no reason to include this package too).

 ### *What is Rx?*